xiaoniuniu89/giglep4/README.md

 Steps to deploy the site on Heroku:

-- in code editor add requirements for heroku to install by typing the following ocmmand into the terminal:
+- in code editor add requirements for Heroku to install by typing the following commands into the terminal:
   - pip3 freeze > requirements.txt

-- create a Procfile in same directory as manage.py and paste in the following:
+- create a Procfile in the same directory as manage.py and paste in the following:
   - web: gunicorn gigle.wsgi

-- in settings.py add heroku to allowed hosts
+- in settings.py add Heroku to allowed hosts

 - commit and push changes

-- log into heroku or make an account
+- log in to Heroku or make an account
-- click create a new app in top right corner
+- click create a new app in the top right corner
 - name your app and choose the region you live in
-- in the resources tab of your app dashboard add the postgres database resource
+- in the resources tab of your app dashboard add the Postgres database resource
 - in the settings tab click reveal config vars and add the following
   - CLOUDINARY_URL - get from [cloudinary](https://cloudinary.com/)
   - DATABASE_URL (added automatically)
-  - EMAIL_PASS - app uses google, steps to set up app passwords found [here](https://support.google.com/accounts/answer/185833?hl=en)
+  - EMAIL_PASS - the app uses google, steps to set up app passwords found [here](https://support.google.com/accounts/answer/185833?hl=en)
   - EMAIL_USER - Email account address
   - SECRET_KEY - can be anything

-- go to the deploy tab and choose github as deploy method
+- go to the deploy tab and choose GitHub as deploy method
 - search for the repo and connect
 - click deploy branch
-- if the build fails in top right corner click the 'more' button and check logs to get indication of problem
+- if the build fails in the top right corner click the 'more' button and check logs to get an indication of the problem
-- click view app button to see the app
+- Click the view app button to see the app

 How to fork the repository
-- Go to [github.com](https://www.github.com) and login.
+- Go to [github.com](https://www.github.com) and log in.
 - Click giglep4
 - in the top right of the page click the "fork" button
-- you will now have a copy of the repository in your github account.
+- you will now have a copy of the repository in your GitHub account.

 How to clone the repository
 - Go to [github.com](https://www.github.com)